 The NextCore platform

-NextCore – An integrated platform to develop novel precision drug candidates, targeting the intracellular universe of disease antigens.
+NextCore – An integrated platform to develop novel precision drug candidates targeting the intracellular universe of disease antigens.
 The core of the platform is our unique and differentiated pIX phage display technology.

 Harnessing the core of T cell immunity

-T cells are the converging point in the immune cascade.
-Stimulation by HLA molecules displays proteolytic peptide fragments from external and intracellular antigens.
-T cells are key components in orchestrating and mediating protective or aberrant immune reactions, underlying health or disease.
+T cells are the converging triggering and driving point in the immune cascade stimulated by HLA molecules displaying proteolytic peptide fragments from external and intracellular antigens – the pHLA complex.
+Thus, T cells are key components in orchestrating and mediating protective or aberrant immune reactions underlying health and disease.

 The NextCore drug discovery platform enables both HLA-confined target identification and characterization of corresponding naturally-occurring or engineered immune receptors.